 VictoriaMetrics architecture by layers

-At a high level, the pipeline can be read as: ingest -> write routing -> storage parts/merge -> query fan-out -> rules/alerts -> external integrations.
+At a high level, the flow is: metric ingestion -> write routing -> data parts and background merges -> parallel reads -> rules and alerts -> external integrations.

 Key features